pik-piam/gms/README.md

-# GAMS modularization support package
+# 'GAMS' Modularization Support Package

-R package **gms**, version **0.4.0**
+R package **gms**, version **0.4.1**

 [![Travis build status](https://travis-ci.com/pik-piam/gms.svg?branch=master)](https://travis-ci.com/pik-piam/gms)  [![codecov](https://codecov.io/gh/pik-piam/gms/branch/master/graph/badge.svg)](https://codecov.io/gh/pik-piam/gms)

 ## Purpose and Functionality

-A collection of tools to create, use and maintain modularized model code written in the modeling language GAMS (https://www.gams.com/).
+A collection of tools to create, use and maintain modularized model code written in the modeling
+    language 'GAMS' (<https://www.gams.com/>).
+Out-of-the-box 'GAMS' does not come with support for modularized model code.
+This package provides the tools necessary to convert a standard 'GAMS' model to a modularized one by introducing a modularized code structure together with a naming convention which emulates local environments.
+In addition, this package provides tools to monitor the compliance of the model code with modular coding guidelines.

 ## Installation